jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Getting-Started/Web-Service-Forwarding-Rule.md

 The Web Service is the protection designed to protect the business of website domains.
 It supports traffic-based and application-oriented attack protection, including CC attack protection.

 ## Precondition
-- The Advanced Anti-DDoS has been successfully purchased and the billing status is normal.
+- The Advanced Anti-DDoS Pro has been successfully purchased and the billing status is normal.

 ## Operation Steps
 1. Select a purchased instance.
 Click the "Instance Name" or "Forwarding Setting" of operation bar to enter the Forwarding Setting page.